 Study Your Work

 Don’t let previous work stay on your computer.
 Take an hour each week and view some of the photos you have taken previously.
-Check the exposure, the aperture or other settings you have used.
+Check the exposure, the aperture, or other settings you have used, and consider if you were using the right gear.
 How much time did it take you to edit your photos?
 Could you save more time by improving your camera settings during the photoshoot?